 What is the best tool to apply foundation?

-Ones you prepped your skin to apply foundation, you may still have some thoughts about what tools to use to apply it.
-You may use either a foundation brush, a good sponge or your fingers.
+Once you prepped your skin to apply foundation, you may still have some thoughts about what tools to use to apply it.
+You may use either a foundation brush, a good sponge, or your fingers.